Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Amulet of Manashield.png" Align=right width=8% height=8%>

 - 600 Gold
-- Wonderous
+- Wondrous

-**Mana Barrier**: Whenver you are about to take damage, you can choose to spend mana to first gain temporary hit points equal to four times the mana spent.
+**Mana Barrier**: As an reaction when you are about to take damage, you can choose to spend mana to first gain temporary hit points equal to four times the mana spent.

 ---